00PeterPham/tax-calculator/README.md

 * Include unit tests.

 ## TO DO:
-- find a better name for Heading.js component
+- find a better name for TextValue.js component or don't make it a component
 - use tax terms from the assignment for vars etc...
+- Keep FormContainer/utils?
 - Change App.js file to routing file
 - Add prettier format or js beautify
 - Add Unit Tests for the rest of Utils, add Error testing as well. (taxCalculator.js)